 The USDA and the Florida Department of Agriculture and Consumer Services have adopted a parallel CBS quarantine that prohibits the intrastate movement of citrus fruit from a CBS quarantine area except to processors for juicing, or to packinghouses for fresh fruit packing.
-Fruit from a CBS quarantined area is prohibited for movement within the State of Florida unless it is tarped for shipment to a processor or packinghouse under an APHIS compliance agreement.
+Fruit from a grove with a CBS positive is prohibited for movement within the State of Florida unless it is tarped for shipment to a processor or packinghouse under an APHIS compliance agreement.